-There are several reasons, including those addressed in these risk factors, why US Airways Group might fail to achieve profitability and might experience significant losses.
-In particular, the weakened condition of the economy and the high volatility of fuel prices have had and continue to have an impact on our operating results, and increase the risk that we will experience losses.
+For a number of reasons, including those addressed in these risk factors, US Airways Group might fail to achieve profitability and might experience significant losses.
+In particular, the condition of the economy and the high volatility of fuel prices have had and continue to have an impact on our operating results, and increase the risk that we will experience losses.